MacroPower/OmegaGraf/CONTRIBUTING.md

 Remember that your commit message must survive the ravages of time.
 Try to link to something that will be preserved equally well -- another commit for example, rather than linking to master.

-** Each commit message should include the reason why this commit was made.
-Usually by adding a sentence completing the form 'So that we...' will give an amazing amount of context to the history that the code change itself cannot **
+**Each commit message should include the reason why this commit was made.
+Usually by adding a sentence completing the form 'So that we...' will give an amazing amount of context to the history that the code change itself cannot.**

 ### Keep it small